 ||A professional style presentation (50%)

 A Continuing Professional Development plan (2000 words) (50%)

 ||Informal Feedback - This takes place during teaching, seminars and practicals throughout the course.
 Your tutors will comment on your understanding of the ideas covered in the course, and may give you specific advice regarding your progress.
 Such feedback is intended to help you understand what your strengths and development points are, and to enable you to take informed responsibility for your learning and progression.

 Discussion forum - Throughout the course as a whole the students are encouraged to use a discussion forum in LEARN.
 Any questions posted by students about teaching, learning and assessment are be responded to by the course tutors for everyone to see.

 Cohort feedforward - Detailed cohort feed-forward from previous cohorts of students is provided for all assessments on this course.

-Formative Feedback - We utilise a range of different formative feedback methods such as de-briefs on student activities and peer feedback.
+Formative Feedback - We utilise a range of different formative feedback methods such as de-briefs on student activities, tutor meetings, and peer feedback.

 Summative Feedback- Detailed assignment feedback reports are provided in accordance with the assignment specification and criteria.

 On completion of this course, the student will be able to: